-Method: Preheat the oven to 160C/145C fan – this cake is cooked low and slow.
+Method: Preheat the oven to 160C/140C fan – this cake is cooked low and slow.

-Butter and line the base of a heart shaped tin.
-If your tins are shallow split the mixture, so that it comes half way up your cake tin.
+First of all butter and line the base of a heart shaped tin with baking parchment.
+If the tins are shallow split the mixture, so that it comes half way up your cake tin.

 Into a large bowl add the butter and sugar.